 Nepal Telecom Found WiMAX Increasingly ‘Irrelevant’

 NTC began WiMAX service in 2069 Kartik to establish connections in rural areas of Nepal.
-The company is operating the wireless broadband service in a 30 MHz frequency of 2300 MHz spectrum band.
-But the service is limited to a select few areas in hilly regions.
+The company operated the wireless broadband service in a 30 MHz frequency of 2300 MHz spectrum band.
+But the service was limited to a select few areas in the hilly region.

-After the shut down of the WiMax service, we could have expected the telco to use the WiMAX spectrum for 4G/5G Cellular technologies, with tech neutrality.
+After the shutdown of the WiMax service, we could have expected the telco to use the WiMAX spectrum for 4G/5G Cellular technologies, with tech neutrality.
 Nepal has not yet decided on the 5G spectrum band.
-Whereas the TDD band is not included in the NTA’s roadmap for 5G development.
-So, the future of this band remains dark in Nepal.
+However, the National Spectrum strategy (in its draft form, at least known to us) has included 2300 MHz and 2600 MHz as the primary band for 5G.
+Whereas the TDD band was not included in the NTA’s roadmap for 5G development, and experts opine 2300MHz to be unsuitable for 5G due to lesser bandwidth availability and device ecosystem.
+So, the future of this band remains in question in Nepal.